 I also organise indoor classes for beginners and I am currently considering arranging weekend classes in more remote locations.
 My introductory birdwatching classes cover the following subjects and aim to get you started on your road to becoming a birdwatcher.
 Further courses take the subject to another level, looking at how birds adapt to their environment, migration and how weather can have an effect on the movement of birds.

-D Slater Forres, Morayshire, Scotland Anytime English
+Forres, Morayshire, Scotland

 Birding Ecosse is your friendly relaxed birding tour guide in the Scottish Highlands.
 Guaranteed small groups (maximum group size is just three people) so we can give you that bespoke tour feeling at a fraction of the cost.